losparviero/Bypass-Paywalls/README.md

 4. Click on 'Load unpacked', in the window that opens navigate to your folder and click select.

-5. Visit web url with paywall, tap on extension.
+5. Visit link with paywall, tap on extension.

 ###### *Optional: Pin to omnibar for easy acesss.*